Leadership & Public Service

 Through the combination of formal leadership opportunities and applied-learning experiences inside and outside of class, Blair guides its students to become the leaders they are meant to be, leaders who are needed across every college campus and every profession.

 At Blair, being a leader doesn't mean being the most extroverted person in the room; rather, faculty members emphasize the importance of different types of leadership and adapting leadership style according specific situations.
-Whether they are helping to run campus organizations, supporting classmates in the dorms as prefects, addressing class-wide issues as members of Class Council, or serving Blair's neighbors through Blair LEADS or the community service club, our students get a well-rounded view of leadership and what it means to serve others.
+Whether they are helping to run campus organizations, supporting classmates in the dorms as prefects, addressing class-wide issues as members of Class Council, or serving Blair's neighbors through Blair LEADS or the Service Corps, our students get a well-rounded view of leadership and what it means to serve others.

 Engaged Global LeadersWhen students apply academic studies to real-world issues and serve others for the good of all, impactful connections to people, places and ideas develop.
 That’s why Blair faculty members connect on-campus classroom experiences to real-world service opportunities.
 The meaningful and scholarly work in which our community is engaged—which ranges from addressing educational disparities in developing countries to serving families and individuals battling cancer—allows students to act with purpose and take leadership roles in exploring and tackling real-world problems.